Consular and Public Diplomacies Blog

 Network

 Tech Diplomacy Network.
-A joint effort by Berggruen Institute, the World Economic Forum (C4IR), the Bay Area Council Economic Institute, and DiploFoundation.
+A joint effort by the Berggruen Institute, the World Economic Forum (C4IR), the Bay Area Council Economic Institute, and the DiploFoundation.

 Interview with Denmark's Tech Ambassador (Podcast):